 Wind and hydro energy developments

-We work with developers to consult communities, neighbouring landowners, and statutory organisations (like Scottish Natural Heritage, the Scottish Environment Protection Agency and Planning Authorities).
 We also operate under the Scottish Government Woodland Removal Policy.
-This means we plant trees elsewhere for areas felled because of renewable developments.
+This means we ensure trees are planted elsewhere for areas made unplantable because of renewable energy developments.

 Operational and pending developments

-- Wind and hydro schemes on the National Forest Estate - as of January 2019 (PDF 84KB)
+- Wind and hydro schemes on national forests and land - as of September 2023 (Excel)